mongodb-labs/drivers-atlas-testing/docs/source/spec-workload-executor.rst

      specified tests and operations indefinitely, until the **termination signal** from ``astrolabe`` is received.

-   * The workload executor MUST keep count of the number of the number of operation failures (``numFailures``) that are encountered.
-An operation failure is when the actual return value of an operation does not match its expected return value (as defined in the ``result`` field of the ``driverWorkload``).
+   * The workload executor MUST keep count of the number of failures (``numFailures``) that are encountered.
+A failure is when the actual return value of an operation or a published event does not match the respective expected return value or event (as these expectations are defined in the unified test format).

    * The workload executor MUST record all errors encountered while running the scenario.
      An operation error is any error that is propagated out of the unified test runner.